davidvalen95/AngularJS4-DynamicForm-template-driven-with-Validation/README.md

-# Dynamic Form with template-driven
+*Dynamic Form with template-driven

 ## Logic
 This dynamic form use template driven form And Very simple to use
-1. *ngFor the form array
+1. *ngFor array of form objects
-1. provide the style stack with the current form info and parent Form
+1. will call template for the input suplied by each form object from ngfor
-1. provide the model for show error component inside style stack
+1. inside step 2 will use app- selector of component to display error

 ## Usage